-- Providers shall use a different form of the same test for the follow-up assessment.
-For example, a TABE 9 pre-test should be followed with a post-test using TABE 10. - All post-test results must be entered into the Alabama Adult Education System Accountability Program (AAESAP).
-If more than one assessment is given, the progress assessment determines educational functioning level completion or advancement. - If no follow-up assessment of the student is made during the program year, the student must be counted as remaining in the same educational level as upon entry and cannot be reported as advancing to a higher functioning level. - An "advancement" or "completion" is recorded if a subsequent assessment score is higher level than the level initially used for placement. - AAESAP is programmed so that assessment scores automatically populate the NRS functional level and determine if an educational advancement has been made.
+Providers shall use an alternate form of the same test for the post-test assessment.

+- All post-test results must be entered into the Alabama Adult Education System Accountability Program (AAESAP).
+If more than one assessment is given, the progress assessment determines educational functioning level completion or advancement. - If no follow-up assessment of the student is made during the program year, the student must be counted as remaining in the same educational level as upon entry and cannot be reported as advancing to a higher functioning level. - An "advancement" or "completion" is recorded if a subsequent assessment score is higher level than the level initially used for placement. - When post-test scores are entered, AAESAP is programmed to determine academic gain.